Aliased Time-Modulated Array OFDM Transmit System: Signal model

 Fig. \ref{fig:atma_aliasing_exp} illustrates the signal processing steps in the aliased TMA system with $A=2$ blocks.
 Fig. \ref{fig:atma_aliasing_exp}a presents the precoded baseband signal \eqref{eq:total_bb_signal} in the frequency domain.
 Fig. \ref{fig:atma_aliasing_exp}b shows the harmonic components of the modulating signal from \eqref{eq:h_ampl_phase} with the color denoting the phase of each harmonic component.
 Next, the precoded baseband signal is multiplied by the modulating signal, which corresponds to convolution in the frequency domain, resulting in replication of the baseband spectrum with altered phase precoding as shown in Fig. \ref{fig:atma_aliasing_exp}c.
 Note how the precoder phase affects the resultant phase of the blocks after the time modulation.
 To emphasize the phases of the baseband blocks, before aliasing and hence the spacing of the harmonics, the modulating frequency is set to be equal to the baseband bandwidth $B$ in Fig. \ref{fig:atma_aliasing_exp}b and \ref{fig:atma_aliasing_exp}c.
 The aliasing of the differently precoded baseband blocks is illustrated in Fig. \ref{fig:atma_aliasing_exp}d according to \eqref{eq:tma_bb_conv_aliased}.
 The aliasing in Fig. \ref{fig:atma_aliasing_exp}d and \ref{fig:atma_aliasing_exp}e is achieved by reducing the modulating frequency by $2$, making it $B/2$.
 At the same time, the baseband bandwidth stays the same, resulting in an overlap of neighbouring blocks.
 Fig. \ref{fig:atma_aliasing_exp}d shows the phases of the aliased blocks before combining.
 It helps to observe where the noncoherent combination occurs and estimate the resulting power per block.
 Finally, Fig. \ref{fig:atma_aliasing_exp}e shows the sum of the aliased baseband blocks from Fig. \ref{fig:atma_aliasing_exp}d with visible attenuation of the sideband blocks.
 Note that the phase after the aliasing is not uniform across baseband blocks, which has to be taken into account at the receiver.

-Fig. \ref{fig:tma_spectrum} shows the signal power spectrum at the time-modulator output for $N=4$ and selected values of the aliasing factor $A$.
+Fig. \ref{fig:atma_spectrum} shows the signal power spectrum at the time-modulator output for $N=4$ and selected values of the aliasing factor $A$.
 The aliasing with an alternating precoder effectively reduces the power of the sideband radiation while introducing slight variations (ripple) in the power of the transmitted signal in the center of the spectrum.
 The sideband radiation cancellation is less effective for an odd $A$ - an odd number of aliasing terms due to a lack of balance in the number of summed positively and negatively precoded components.
-Due to the poorer performance of the aliased system with odd values of $A$, the remaining results consider only even values of $A$.
+On the contrary, odd $A$ factors increase the spectral roll-off and reduce the requirements on the transition bandwidth.
+The practicality of odd $A$ factors is limited by the fact that the number of subcarriers $K$ has to be a multiple of $A$, which might result in an odd number of subcarriers, presenting implementation challenges of the FFT and reducing compatibility with standards and deployed systems.
+Due to the poorer performance of the aliased system with odd values of $A$, the remaining results consider only even values of $A$; nevertheless, the signal model and discussion are valid for any $A$.

 The peak-to-peak power variations per block are determined mainly by $N$, and increasing $A$ has a limited impact as the amplitude difference of the adjacent harmonics determines the summation result.
 Increasing $N$ improves the power of the main harmonic while reducing the power of other, reducing the ripple.
 Fig. \ref{fig:pwr_diff_ampl_vs_nphase_steps} presents the maximum power difference between the blocks in the frequency domain within the band of interest as a function of $N$.
 The power variations become negligible for $N \geq 16$.